DrC0okie/HEIG_CLD_Labo5/README.md

 kubectl delete pod frontend
 ````

-Then we verified that our pods were actually deleted with the command  `kubectl get pods`
+Then we verified that our pods were actually deleted with the command  `kubectl get pods`.

-Then we had to create the 3 deployment configurations as follow:
+Then, we had to create the 3 deployment configurations as follow.

-redis-deployment.yaml:
+The "redis-deployment.yaml" file's content :

 ````yaml
 apiVersion: apps/v1